open-devsecops/course/topic-2-cicd/chapter-2-automation/README.md

 - **Isolation between Development and Operations:** This can lead to communication gaps, conflicting objectives, and inefficiencies.

     <aside>
-    💡 **Big Idea:** Developing a product, and then having a different team adapt it to your current production environment creates a lot of confusion and unnecessary back and forth.
+    💡Big Idea: Developing a product, and then having a different team adapt it to your current production environment creates a lot of confusion and unnecessary back and forth.

     > ***“Bureaucratic Development”***
     >
     </aside>

     <aside>
-    👉 **Example:**
+    👉Example:

     In the "MyApp" project, a web app for document sharing, developers introduced a feature for previewing documents, relying on a third-party API.
 The development environment used a different API key than what was required for production, leading to a configuration mismatch when deployed.